mbeckem/tiro/docs/design/heap.md

 -   Allocated large object chunks
 -   Free space in pages
--   Statistics and heuristics for garbage collection and inspection
+-   Statistics and heuristics for garbage collection and inspection/debugging

-When the virtual machine attempts to create an object of size `n` (in bytes), the heap searches its datastructures for a range of cells large enough to hold `n` bytes, which are then marked as allocated.
+When the virtual machine attempts to create an object of size `n` (in bytes), the heap searches its datastructures for a block large enough to hold `n` bytes, which is then marked as allocated.
-If no free space is available, garbage collection _may_ be triggered to find some additional free space (TODO: heuristics) or a new page may be allocated using the configured allocator.
+If no free space is available, garbage collection _may_ be triggered to find some additional free space, (TODO: heuristics) or a new page may be allocated using the configured allocator.
-If all attempts to find some free space fail, the heap will signal a fatal "Out of Memory" Error.
+If all attempts to find some free space fail, the heap will signal a fatal "Out of Memory" error.

 When the vm shuts down, the heap will be destroyed and all allocated pages will be freed.